21st Century Community Learning Center Afterschool Programs

 Providing families with no-cost afternoon programming that is educational, enriching, nurturing, and enjoyable, and which helps each student identify and remove the barriers which prevent him or her from succeeding academically, socially, or behaviorally.

-One full-time Student Support Specialist per site leads a team of part-time Afterschool staff at four holistic, school-based Afterschool programs, all of which are housed in Greenville County Schools.
+One full-time student support specialist per site leads a team of part-time Afterschool instructors at three holistic, school-based 21st CCLC programs, all of which are housed in Greenville County Schools.
 This year’s partners are: